Code-Institute-Submissions/Renegade/README.md

 <br>

-## sitemap.xml
+## sitemap

-- A sitemap file with a list of important URLs was added to ensure that search engines are able to easily navigate through the site and understand its structure.
+A **sitemap.xml** file with a list of important URLs was added to ensure that search engines are able to easily navigate through the site and understand its structure.
 This was made using XML-sitemaps.com by following the next steps:

 - Paste the URL of the deployed site into XML-sitemaps
 - Download the XML sitemap file
 - Add the file into the projects root folder, named as sitemap.xml

 <br>

-## robots.txt
+## robots

-A robots.txt file was created to tell the search engines where not to go on our website and increase the quality of the site, improving the SEO rating.
+A **robots.txt** file was created to tell the search engines where not to go on our website and increase the quality of the site, improving the SEO rating.

 ![#](./README_Images/SEO/robots.txt.png)